Skip to content

 Application Test Execution

-Application Test Execution is the Salesforce Setup page that lets administrators and developers run application-level test suites, view results, and monitor progress for Apex tests organised at the application or package level.
+Application Test Execution is the Salesforce Setup page where administrators and developers run Apex tests and automated flow tests, then watch the results as they come back.

 § 01